EEEManchester/MallARD_Pixhwak/README.md

 Before installing QGroundControl for the first time:

 1. On the command prompt enter:
-    Add the user's name to the dialout group, not the user root even though the command is run as roo:
+    Add the user's name to the dialout group, not the user root even though the command is run as root:
     `sudo usermod -a -G dialout $USER`
     `sudo apt-get remove modemmanager -y`
     `sudo apt install gstreamer1.0-plugins-bad gstreamer1.0-libav gstreamer1.0-gl -y`